PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 # ULog File Format

 ULog (Universal-Log) is the file format used for logging messages.
 The format is self-describing, i.e. it contains the format and [uORB](../middleware/uorb.md) message types that are logged.
-This document is meant to be the ULog File Format Spec Documentation, especially for anyone who is interested in developing a ULog Parser / Application and needs to decode ULog file.
+This document is meant to be the ULog File Format Spec Documentation.
+It is intended especially for anyone who is interested in writing a ULog parser / serializer and needs to decode / encode files.

 PX4 uses ULog to log uORB topics as messages related to (but not limited to) the following sources:
 - **Device inputs:** Sensors, RC input, etc.